camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ### OpenShift

 Check out [OpenShift Support](openshift/README.md) to get started with deploying the charts on Red Hat OpenShift.

 ## Backporting

 Our Helm chart is highly customizable and constantly evolving.
-Hence, currently, we backport the older charts by providing extra values file per version.
+Hence, currently, we backport the older charts by providing an extra value file per version.
 That covers most backporting cases, like updating the application's image tags to the latest patch version, setting env var, etc.

-To install a previous chart version with the latest apps patch image tags for that version, use the values file for the minor release.
+To install a previous chart version with the latest app patch image tags for that version, use the values file for the minor release.
 For example (the values file could also be downloaded):

 ```shell